Our facilities are second to none. They provide a first-class, professional learning environment in a wide range of locations.

 The University of Law is committed to providing equal opportunities in education for all students.
 The Disability Support Service team aim to provide information, advice and support to students who have a disability, medical condition, mental health disability or specific learning difficulty.

-Our careers team is consistently successful, and 97% of The University of Law's full-time LPC students who graduated in summer 2014 and 2015 had secured employment within nine months of graduation (based on known destinations).
+Our careers team is consistently successful, and 97% of our full-time 2016/17 and accelerated 2017/17 LPC students graduating in summer 2017 secured employment, a training contract, or further study within nine months of successfully completing their course.

 Alongside the service at the centres, you can access our award-winning Student Employability Programme (StEP) – a unique online law careers advice and information portal.

 There is information on each of our location pages about the Careers and Employability Service at individual centres.